NetComposer/nkcollab/README.md

 It also possible to add new signaling APIs, or use your own signalling solution out of NkCOLLAB.

-NkMEDIA can be managed using [NetComposer API](https://github.com/NetComposer/nkservice/blob/luerl/doc/api_intro.md).
+NkCOLLAB can be managed using [NetComposer API](https://github.com/NetComposer/nkservice/blob/luerl/doc/api_intro.md).
 In real-life deployments, you will typically connect a server-side application to the management interface.
 However, being a websocket connection, you can also use a browser to manage sessions (its own or any other's session, if it is authorized).

 ## Features
 * Full support for WebRTC and SIP.